anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 - **Google Places Autocomplete Styling and UX (2025-05-25):**
   - Improved the input styling of the `PlaceAutocompleteElement` in `src/components/PropertyManager/CreatePropertyForm.tsx` and `src/components/PropertyManager/EditPropertyModal.tsx` to more closely match standard MUI `TextField` components, using `theme` variables for consistency.
   - Addressed the z-index issue of the autocomplete suggestions dropdown (`.pac-container`) by adding a global style in `src/index.css` to ensure it appears above MUI modals.
+- **Organization Management Panel UI Enhancement (2025-05-25):**
+  - Updated `src/components/Admin/OrganizationManagementPanel.tsx` to display the organization status using MUI `Chip` components for better visual distinction.
+Chip colors vary based on status (e.g., active, inactive, suspended).
+The chip label is now correctly Capitalized (Title Case, e.g., "Active").
+  - Further updated `src/components/Admin/OrganizationManagementPanel.tsx` to display the `createdAt` field with both date and time (`toLocaleString()`) and center-aligned the "Created At" column header and cell content for improved readability.

 ## 3. Next Steps